 Economic damages are designed to give claimants a chance to recover their financial positions in the wake of injuries caused by another party.
-To calculate those damages, however, is no easy task.
+Calculating those damages, however, is no easy task.
 Experts are required to help counsel and claimants build a credible calculation that matches the facts and circumstances of a case and can help tell a story about the data that triers of fact will understand and embrace.

 Without this kind of careful review and analysis, risks can multiply.
 Speculative projections or cherry-picked numbers that are not rooted in evidence are likely to result in a poor outcome in front of a judge or jury.
-Further, an expert must clearly understand professional accounting standards, have the right qualifications, and possess excellent communications skills if they are to overcome challenges from opposing counsel.
+Further, an expert must clearly understand professional accounting standards, have the right qualifications, and possess excellent communication skills if they are to overcome challenges from opposing counsel.

 Calculating economic damages is not a straightforward process.

 Experts must consider all evidence in the record—and will be open to attack if they blindly assume a plaintiff’s lost profits are all attributable to the actions of a defendant.
 They must consider other reasons the plaintiff could have experienced losses.
 Failure to consider the sufficient relevant data (a term of art in the CPA’s professional standards of conduct) is a significant reason expert testimony is excluded from cases.

 An expert opinion that is illogical or inconsistent with the evidence will crumble under scrutiny and may be excluded by a trier of fact.
 To avoid this, it is critical for experts to rely upon independent data to confirm that economic damages calculations are reasonable and that they will reconcile with the information available in the case.
 Also helpful is a strong dose of common sense, as well as the knowledge that data can tell a clear story that can help an expert determine whether a damages calculation aligns with the evidence or relies solely on speculation.

 Economic damages must be computed with reasonable certainty.